aplteam/Tatin/docs/InstallingTheTatinServer.md

     The name of the log file looks like `Tatin_{YYYYMMDD}.log`.

+* `WindowsEventLog`

+   This parameter is ignored on non-Windows platforms and has no effect under Windows when Tatin is not running as a Windows Service.

+   If you do run the Tatin Server as a Windows Service then set this to 1.
+Start, Pause, Stop and any errors are then reported to the Windows Event Log.

 ## On Certificates

 Note that in case you want your Tatin server to serve requests from the Internet --- as opposed to an Intranet --- it is strongly recommended to hide the Tatin Server behind an industrial-strength HTTP server like Apache.